 - admissions standards

-The Hybrid JD program will maintain ABA Standards.
+The Hybrid JD program maintains ABA Standards.
 Students applying should check with the jurisdictions where they plan to seek admission to the bar to ensure their eligibility; graduates of the hybrid JD program will be eligible to take the bar in New Hampshire.

 Watch Our Informational Webinars

-Hear Dean Megan Carpenter share the benefits of the Hybrid JD program for law firms.
+Hear UNH Franklin Pierce Dean Megan Carpenter and Hybrid JD students share the benefits of the innovative Hybrid JD program.

 We are available to answer your or your staff's questions, as well as admissions requirements and discuss group discounts.
 Additionally, we are happy to coordinate a virtual or in-person information session for your team.

 Curriculum & Requirements